 - Lavender bitters - I love what bitters add to cocktails, and this one benefits a lot from some lavender bitters.

-- A lemon - Fresh citrus ONLY for your cocktail.
+- Fresh lemon - Fresh citrus ONLY for your cocktail.
 Skip the bottle and squeeze half a lemon per drink for this recipe.

 - Sugar - Granulated white sugar or white decorating sugar are both great options for garnishing the rim of your glass.